Foundation Repair Company in the Dallas/Fort Worth, Texas, Area

 Any soil removed when the foundation is poured will be replaced as backfill.
 The process of removing and returning the soil means the soil can be much weaker and can end up causing problems for homeowners down the line.

 The technicians at Vesta Foundation Solutions are here to help scope out any issues with your foundation soil and find ways to help repair your foundation.

 There are several layers of soil under your foundation, including bedrock, untouched "virgin" soils, and the active zone, which is where foundation problems can happen.
 The active zone is the area that is affected by moisture and weather changes, causing soil to expand and contract.
 These soil movements can severely impact your foundation, causing bowing walls, wall and floor cracks, and poor stability.
 Depending on where you live, the active zone can be a few feet below grade or as far as 30 feet below the surface.
-Our foundation repair services can solve a wide variety of foundation soil problems.
+Our foundation repair company serving Dallas can solve a wide variety of foundation soil problems.

 The soil under your foundation is comprised of several different layers, some of which were disturbed when your foundation was originally dug out.
 When one of these layers can't support the weight of your foundation, it will begin to sink and settle.
 This is a slow process that will not be immediately obvious, but over time it can have serious effects on your home.

 Common signs of foundation settlement include floor cracks, stair-step cracks in walls, cracks in interior drywall, and windows and doors that are difficult to open and close.
 Foundations usually settle unevenly, causing damage to walls and floors that can eventually lead to failure if not addressed.
 We use foundation piers to stabilize settling foundations and provide a long-lasting solution.